 During her reign, the Queen graduated from radio to television for her annual Christmas address to the Commonwealth, which she kept low-key, with an emphasis on the importance of community, family togetherness and religious faith.
 But she made unplanned addresses in 1991, at the time of the first Gulf War, in 1997 following the death of her daughter-in-law Princess Diana, and in 2020 in the early months of the global Covid-19 pandemic.
 Following Diana’s shocking death in a Paris car crash, the Queen and Prince Philip had opted to stay at Balmoral, their Scottish holiday home, to comfort Charles and Diana’s sons, Prince William and Prince Harry, out of the public glare.
 But after an extraordinary outpouring of public grief, with the laying of fields of flowers outside Kensington Palace and Buckingham Palace, and accusations that the monarch was out of touch, the Queen, Prince Philip and their grandchildren came to London to join the public mourning.

 Elizabeth gave a live television address about Diana’s death, with the crowds outside Buckingham Palace visible behind her, in which she said, with clear deliberation: “What I say to you now, as your Queen and as a grandmother, I say from my heart".
-The “heart” reference felt like an assertive, familial, response to the headline-grabbing live statement of the Prime Minister, Tony Blair, who had referred to the late princess as "our Queen of Hearts”.
 This series of events—in which the Queen was seen to be finding her way in a challenging public emotional landscape—was the subject of the 2006 film The Queen, in which the title role was played by Helen Mirren.

 ‘One is a sort of sponge’

-In television documentaries shown over four decades—from Royal Family to Elizabeth R (1992), and a six-part series, Monarchy: The Royal Family at Work (2007)—the Queen barely modifies the protocol of her repetitive tasks over four decades: most notably the weekly audience with her prime minister.
-In the same receiving room at Buckingham Palace, in 2007 as in 1969, she positions herself to the left of two chairs to await the advancing prime minister of the day and shake hands, before motioning her guest to the chair on the left while she takes the seat closer to the fireplace.
-“They know one can be impartial,” she says in voiceover on Elizabeth R. “One is a sort of sponge [to prime ministers].”
+In television documentaries shown over four decades—from Royal Family to Elizabeth R (1992), and a six-part series, Monarchy: The Royal Family at Work (2007)—the Queen barely modified the protocol of her repetitive tasks over four decades: most notably the weekly audience with her prime minister at Buckingham Palace.
+In 2007, as in 1969, she positions herself to the left of two chairs to await the advancing prime minister of the day and shake hands, before motioning her guest to the chair on the left while she takes the seat closer to the fireplace.
+“They know one can be impartial,” she said in voiceover on Elizabeth R. “One is a sort of sponge [to prime ministers].”

 It was—like many such moments in the past seven decades—meat and drink to a master in the performance art of monarchy.